 10. Do you have any questions for us?

-Has the job I am applying for recently been created?
+Is the position for which I am applying newly created?

-What will I be responsible for in this role?
+What responsibilities will I have in this position?

-What are the chances for promotion in the company?
+What are the career opportunities in your company?